Skip to main content

 4. Create ongoing data maintenance procedures.

 Data hygiene isn’t a one-and-done process.
-Proper data management requires ongoing attention and maintenance to ensure that everything stays organized and clear.
+Proper database management requires ongoing attention and maintenance to ensure that everything stays organized and accurate.

 Establish standardized data hygiene best practices for your team.
 These procedures might include:

-• Outline instructions for correcting errors.
+• Instructions for correcting errors.
 Make sure everyone is on the same page about the process for identifying, documenting, and fixing errors.
+For example, you may have team members merge duplicate records or simply delete extraneous entries.

-• Devise a plan to prevent data buildup.
-Determine which data points are unnecessary and craft a strategy for reducing this data in the future.
-For instance, you might eliminate specific questions from your online donation page or add additional required questions that help you access vital information without needing to conduct another data append.
+• A plan to prevent data buildup.
+Determine which data points are unnecessary, and craft a strategy for reducing this data in the future.

 Share these guidelines with each member of your team who works closely with your database.
 Ensure everyone has a solid understanding of their responsibilities when it comes to keeping your database clean.

-5. Use your data to support your outreach efforts.
+5. Use your data in your outreach efforts.

-Once you’ve conducted a thorough data audit and established standardized ongoing management procedures, you can start incorporating data insights into your nonprofit’s fundraising and marketing efforts.
+Once you’ve conducted a thorough data audit and established standardized, ongoing management procedures, you can start incorporating data insights into your nonprofit’s fundraising and marketing efforts.
+Check out these data-driven fundraising and marketing use cases for inspiration:

-You can also reference your data when deciding how to craft your donation requests to prospective major donors.
+• Craft specific donation requests to prospective major donors with the help of your database.
 Review prospect data such as wealth and affinity indicators to make the right ask.

-Also, you can use data to tell your organization’s story throughout your various marketing platforms and campaigns.
-For example, you can pull data when constructing your annual report to demonstrate how support for your organization grew throughout the year.
+• Tell your organization’s story throughout your various marketing platforms and campaigns.
+For example, you can pull data from your annual report to demonstrate how support for your organization grew throughout the year.

-Many nonprofits are intimidated by the prospect of establishing data hygiene procedures, but you’ll see immediate changes in your database with these simple tips.
-Plus, partnering with a database management agency will help you take your data stewardship practices to the next level, giving you access to expert advice and guidance.
+Many nonprofits are intimidated by the prospect of tackling data hygiene, but you’ll see immediate changes in your database with these simple tips.
+Partnering with a data provider can take your data stewardship practices to the next level, giving you access to expert advice and guidance.

 About the Author